rakib-rahyan/rakib-rahyan/README.md

 <h3>🙋‍♂️ About Me</h3>
 <p>
     I am a Computer Science and Engineering general student.
-I want to learn the core concepts of computer and work further and I want to reach my goal
+I want to learn the core concepts of computer and work further and I want to reach my goal.
 </p>

 ---